IST-DASLab/llmq/README.md

 Additionally, the [scripts](scripts) directory contains utility python scripts, and [binding](src/binding) the glue code for python bindings.

+For more details on how the model's forward and backward passes are organized, see [doc.md](doc.md).

 ## Speed
 TPS: tokens per second.
 SOL: Speed of light.